DeepSpace2/StyleFrame/README.md

 })
 ```

-Next, lets change the background colour of the maximum values to red and the font to white
+Next, let's change the background color of the maximum values to red and the font to white
 ```
-from StyleFrame.styler import Styler, colors
+from StyleFrame import Styler, colors

 for row_index, col_name in rows_max_value.iteritems():
     sf[col_name][row_index].style = Styler(bg_color=colors.red, bold=True, font_color=colors.white).create_style()
 ```

-And change the font and the size of Sum and Mean columns
+And change the font and the font size of Sum and Mean columns
 ```
 sf.apply_column_style(cols_to_style=['Sum', 'Mean'],
                       font_color='#40B5BF',